robksawyer/spec-the-globot/README.md

 More detailed documentation can be found on the [deploying hubot onto Heroku][deploy-heroku] wiki page.

+## Environment Variables

+Spec depends on a few local environment variables.
+You can find these below.
+In order to run locally with these variables, you'll need to create a `.env` file.
+See the example env.template for syntax.
+After adding your environment variables the `.env`, you'll need to run `source .env` to load them.
+This will need to occur before running `bin/hubot`.

+    % HUBOT_HEROKU_KEEPALIVE_URL //Find more at https://github.com/hubot-scripts/hubot-heroku-keepalive
+    % BONUSLY_TOKEN //Find it at https://bonus.ly/api

 ## Alright, brain overload already.
 I'm ready to play

 Run the command below in the #general channel of [Slack](http://slack.com) to check it out.
 Note: The name 'spec' below matches whatever variable is set via the variable HUBOT\_SLACK\_BOTNAME.